pawarchetan/auction-app/README.md

 * **Challenges faced:**
   * First time tried and looked into GraphQL, so faced some challenges in understanding the best practices from the development side.
 As on the internet I saw multiple ways of implementing the QraphQL API, so was not sure which one is preferred way as per industry standard.
-  * Faced some chalaneges in writing actual integration tests for GraphQL API.
+  * Faced some challenges in writing actual integration tests for GraphQL API.
+  * Heroku deployment: There was a lot of memory issues because of limited free dyno space.
+After setting java options explicitly from
+  Heroku side, it solved the problem.

 #### Limitations/Future scope :
 * To achieve high consistency, consider use of Causal Consistency and Read and Write Concerns available in MongoDB.
 * Use of distributed cache (memcache or redis - add it in docker compose)
-* if required use of Mongo-MapReduce for heavy compuation over the period of time.
+* if required use of Mongo-MapReduce for heavy computation over the period of time.
 * Make address as different document and embed it in Product document as they are co-related / dependent.